 If you are running earlier versions of Ubuntu or Fedora, then you can install the latest Python 3.x using the below commands:

 sudo dnf install python3

-Also, run below command to find out the path of your Python executable in the current system:
+Also, run the below command to find out the path of your Python executable in the current system:

 Switching Versions as the default interpreter